ryanchard/MCQ-and-SFT-code/README.md

 of your choice to generate **multiple-choice questions (MCQs)**, **answers**, and **scores** of those answers.

+**Preparation Steps:**
+i.
+Set up your working directory ii.
+Set up and activate your Conda environment

 **Workflow Steps:**
-1. Set up your working directory
-2. Set up and activate your Conda environment
-3. Convert PDFs (papers) to JSON representations.
+1. Convert PDFs (papers) to JSON representations.
-4. Generate MCQs from JSON representations.
+2. Generate MCQs from JSON representations.
-5. Combine multiple MCQ JSON files into a single file
+3. Combine multiple MCQ JSON files into a single file
-6. Select a subset of MCQs.
+4. Select a subset of MCQs.
-7. Generate additonal  answers for MCQs (using a different model than used to generate the initial MCQs and answers).
+5. Generate additonal  answers for MCQs (using a different model than used to generate the initial MCQs and answers).
-8. Score AI-generated answers using another AI model.
+6. Score AI-generated answers using another AI model.
-9. Review the status of MCQ generation and scoring.
+7. Review the status of MCQ generation and scoring.

 ---

+## Preparation Steps

-### 1. Set Up Your Working Directory
+### i.
+Set Up Your Working Directory
 Ensure your working directory has subdirectories for storing input and output files.
 The names of files and folders don't matter, but these are the names used in the steps below (so if you are just starting out, use these and you can copy/paste the steps).